Get your EIN in as fast as 7 business days. Apply now for $49

 Every corporation needs an EIN for tax filing, payroll, banking, and compliance.
 Learn how to apply online or by fax, who qualifies as the responsible party, and what non-US founders need to know.

 Every corporation must have an EIN.
-The IRS requires it for filing corporate tax returns (Form 1120 or 1120-S), withholding payroll taxes, and opening business bank accounts.
+The IRS requires it for filing corporate tax returns (Form 1120 or Form 1120-S), withholding payroll taxes, and opening business bank accounts.
 There are no exceptions -- both C-Corps and S-Corps need an EIN.
-US residents with an SSN apply online at irs.gov and receive the EIN instantly.
-Non-US residents apply by fax using Form SS-4. ein.so handles fax applications for $49 (Standard) or $97 (Express).
+US residents with an SSN apply online at irs.gov and receive the EIN instantly for $0.
+Non-US residents apply by fax using Form SS-4. ein.so handles fax applications for $49 (Standard, 4-7 business days) or $97 (Express, 2-3 business days).

 A corporation is a legal entity separate from its owners.
-This separation means the corporation needs its own tax identification number -- an EIN.
-Unlike sole proprietors who can sometimes use their SSN, corporations have a hard requirement: no EIN, no corporate tax return, no payroll, no bank account.
-This guide walks you through every step of getting an EIN for your corporation.
+This separation forces the corporation to carry its own federal tax identification number -- an EIN.
+A sole proprietor can sometimes use a personal SSN.
+A corporation cannot.
+No EIN means no corporate tax return, no payroll, and no bank account.
+This page walks you through every step of getting an EIN for your corporation, the responsible party rule, the C-Corp versus S-Corp difference, and the path for non-US founders.

-For background on EINs in general, see what an EIN is.
-For a list of all entity types that need an EIN, see who needs an EIN.
+For background on EINs in general, see what an EIN is and the full EIN application process.
+For a list of all entity types that need one, see who needs an EIN.

 Requirements